zonArt/openlp/documentation/manual/source/troubleshooting.rst

 I am running Mac OS X and I do not have a presentations plugin
 ==============================================================

-Due to software limitations with Keynote and OpenOffice Impress the presentations plugin on OS X is not currently available.
+Due to software limitations with Keynote and OpenOffice Impress, the presentations plugin on OS X is not currently available.

 I am using PowerPoint 2010 or PowerPoint Viewer 2010 and presentations do not work
 ==================================================================================

-Currently OpenLP does not support PowerPont 2010.
-We suggest using the PowerPoint 2003 or 2007 Viewer.
-Download the PowerPoint 2007 viewer here:
+Currently OpenLP does not support PowerPoint Viewer 2010.
+PowerPoint 2010 should work correctly but there have been some issues whne it does not work.
+If you have issues with PowerPoint 2010 or PowerPoint Viewer 2010 try PowerPoint 2003 or 2007 Viewer.
+Download the PowerPoint 2007 viewer for free here:
 `<http://www.microsoft.com/downloads/en/details.aspx?FamilyID=048dc840-14e1-467d-8dca-19d2a8fd7485&displaylang=en>`_.

 I have PowerPoint installed but it does not show as a presentation option